Serial murders in Essonne: The investigation

-The weapon used to kill Grigny was the same that killed three other people in the same region of Essonne in November, February and March, which supported the police's theory of a single suspect.
+The weapon used to kill Lahsene was the same that killed three other people in the same region of Essonne in November, February and March, which supported the police's theory of a single suspect.
 One hundred investigators mobilized to try to unravel the mystery of a series of four crimes in less than five months in the department.
-The police launched, Friday, April 6, 2012 in the evening, a call to witness.
+The police launched, Friday, April 6, 2012, in the evening, a call to witness.
 She wanted to trace in "the west of Paris", a blue and white Suzuki motorcycle type GSX- R 750, a model year 2001 or 2002.
 The machine had a white rear wheel well, a back cover and the seat was also covered in white.
 Two lights were embedded in the wheel arch and the muffler was black.
 This bike would have served the serial killer to escape.
 The murders were committed with the same weapon: an automatic pistol of 7.65 mm caliber.
 On April 16, 2012, Yoni Palmier, born December 24, 1978, in Montmorency, Val-d'Oise was arrested.
 Indications on the weapon were found in a box in Draveil.
 On April 27, 2012, Yoni Palmier was indicted for murder for three murders mainly because of the following elements: